PTSD: National Center for PTSD

 What is affected after mass violence?

 Sense of Safety.
 Mass violence harms our sense of security and safety.
 This is true for individuals, communities, and society as a whole.
-The unpredictability and scale of mass violence can make people feel at risk for similar events - even if they were not directly affected.
+The unpredictability and scale of mass violence can make people feel at risk for similar events—even if they were not directly affected.
+If the violence was also a hate crime, the people who share identities with the victims may feel even more on edge.

 Coping After Mass Violence: Immediate Needs

-After mass violence, people’s reactions, needs, and priorities will vary depending on many factors.
-In the immediate aftermath of mass violence and disasters, most people have a core set of priorities that are related to five key needs:
+After mass violence, people’s reactions, needs and priorities will vary depending on many factors.
+In the immediate aftermath of mass violence and disasters, most people have a core set of priorities that are related to 5 key needs:

 - Reestablishing a sense of safety